Deformation Theory for Finite Cluster Complexes: Universal Coefficients and Deformations

 \begin{ex} One may show that for each of the cluster algebras (1)--(6) listed in Example \ref{ex:hilb}, the T1 property holds.
 Furthermore, property T1 also holds for the $D_n$ case of the Schubert divisor of $\Gr(2,n+2)$.

 For the individual cases $\Gr(3,6)$, $\Gr(3,7)$, and $\Gr(3,8)$ we checked this using a computer calculation.
+This involved generating all seeds via iterated mutation, then checking the T1 property for each extended exchange matrix.
+This amounts to checking that the lattice points in various polyhedra have a specific form and is straightforward to carry out with software such as \cite{polyhedra}.

 For the other families of examples, one may use the approach of Remark \ref{rem:ex}.
 We show how this works in the $D_n$ case of the Schubert divisor of $\Gr(2,n+2)$ \cite[Example 6.3.5]{FWZ_chapter6}.
 The other cases are similar.

 Following the notation of \cite[\S12.4]{FZ_clustersII}, the cluster and frozen variables for the Schubert divisor are

 where $\overline a$ is the remainder of $a+n$ modulo $2n$.
 The frozen variables are exactly the $x_{ab}$ where $|a-b|\equiv 1$ modulo $2n$.
 Taking $e_0,\ldots,e_n$ as the standard basis for $\ZZ^{n+1}$, we may define a grading via